 Online Accounting Degree Completion

 A minor in Accounting consists of a minimum of 15 semester hours, including ACCT 220, ACCT 230 and nine credit hours in Accounting at the 300-level or above.
 All prerequisites for these classes must also be satisfied.
 At least nine of the 15 semester hours must be taken at Southern Illinois University Carbondale.
-An advisor within the College of Business must be consulted before selecting this field as a minor.
+An advisor within the College of Business and Analytics must be consulted before selecting this field as a minor.

-A minor from the College of Business requires students to earn a minimum grade of C (a grade of C- is not sufficient) in each of the courses taken to satisfy the requirements for their minor, and students must earn a minimum 2.0 grade point average for those minor courses.
+A minor from the College of Business and Analytics requires students to earn a minimum grade of C (a grade of C- is not sufficient) in each of the courses taken to satisfy the requirements for their minor, and students must earn a minimum 2.0 grade point average for those minor courses.

 Undergraduate Certificate in Accounting